haxpor/blog/_posts/2017-01-28-when-i-let-my-girlfriend-interact-with-wechat-bot.md

 You can try out to receive "i Love u" if you need some love right now by scanning on the following QR Code.

+Also if you open this article on WeChat app, you can just hold down on QR Code image below, then you will see option "Extract QR code".
+It will take you to my WeChat bot account.
+Easy!

 ![fkit qrcode](../../../../images/fkit/qrcode-fkit-wechat-bot.jpg)

 ## FKit Development